-1 shot, killed in West Bountiful parking lot; suspect surrounded near Moab | Gephardt Daily
+1 shot, killed in West Bountiful parking lot; suspect surrenders near Moab | Gephardt Daily

 MOAB, Utah, Nov.
-3, 2023 (Gephardt Daily) — A suspect in a fatal shooting in a West Bountiful parking lot early Friday morning has barricaded himself inside a vehicle in southern Utah, police said.
+3, 2023 (Gephardt Daily) — A suspect in a fatal shooting in a West Bountiful parking lot early Friday morning later barricaded himself inside a vehicle in southern Utah before surrendering to police.

-The Grand County Sheriff’s Office has shut down U.S. 191 south of Moab, where deputies spiked tires of a Chevy Silverado driven by Jake Jackson, 31, leading to the standoff.
-As of 11 a.m., deputies still were trying to get Jackson to surrender, officials said.
+The Grand County Sheriff’s Office shut down U.S. 191 south of Moab for several hours after deputies spiked tires of a Chevy Silverado driven by Jake Jackson, 31, leading to a standoff.
+Jackson ultimately surrendered, the sheriff’s office said in a 1 p.m. social media update.

-West Bountiful police say a man was shot multiple times about 5 a.m. in a parking lot outside Lowe’s, 350 N. 545 West.
-He was pronounced dead at the scene.
+West Bountiful police say Zachary Carson, 50, was shot multiple times about 5 a.m. in a parking lot outside Lowe’s, 350 N. 545 West.
+Carson was unresponsive inside his vehicle when first responders arrived.

+“Officers and medical personnel attempted life-saving measures,” West Bountiful police said in a news release, “however, he passed away on scene.”

+Police are investigating possible motives and events leading up to the shooting.

 Witnesses told police Jackson fled the scene in the Silverado.
 Police issued a statewide bulletin, and the Silverado later was spotted on U.S. 191.

-The highway has been shut down about 5 miles south of Moab since about 9:30 a.m.
+The highway was shut down 5 miles south of Moab beginning about 9:30 a.m.

 Gephardt Daily will update this story as more information becomes available.